Ram-raiding

+Etymology

+The Oxford English Dictionary notes that the earliest known usage of the compound noun ram raid dates from 1987.
+It first appeared in the Evening Chronicle, a Newcastle upon Tyne newspaper.
+The noun ram-raider also comes from the same newspaper, also in 1987.
+That dictionary also notes that the term ram-raiding was used as a noun by PR Newswire in 1990, while the term ram-raid was used as a verb by the Independent newspaper of London in 1991.
+The Merriam-Webster Dictionary notes that the term ram-raiding is a noun of British origin.
+The Collins English Dictionary notes the term can be spelt using a space, as in ram raid, or using a hyphen, as in ram-raid and indicates these terms can be used as both nouns and verbs.
+It also describes ram-raiding as a present participle of ram-raid.
+Also it notes that the plural form is ram-raids or ram raids, while derived forms of ram-raider or ram raider, ram-raiding or ram raiding also exist as nouns.

+Definition

+Whichever term is used, the act involves using a vehicle to break into and gain entry into premises, or attempt to do so, usually to steal the contents.
+In most jurisdictions the act is considered a type of burglary, or robbery, as few jurisdictions have defined the act as a specific criminal offence.

 Overview

 The term came into widespread use after a series of such raids in Belfast, Northern Ireland, in 1979 that was covered in news reports and in countries such as Australia and New Zealand that inspired a series of similar crimes.

-Notably, large trucks are used to break into technology companies and steal high-value equipment for resale on the black market.
+During these raids, large trucks are used to break into technology companies and steal high-value equipment for resale on the black market.

 Commercial properties in areas prone to ram-raids often erect barriers or obstructions, such as bollards, to discourage such attacks.
 Automated teller machines are also targets of ram-raiding, with criminals smashing the machines to steal cash boxes.

 Many companies have come up with solutions to ram-raiding.
 Everything from electronic bollards to electronic barriers has been employed to keep property from the raiders.

 Another solution is security guards, but round-the-clock teams are expensive and often not the most economical way of dealing with ram-raiding.